stonexjr/geodesic_grid_dvr/README.md

 ```
 # Acknowledgments
 This work was made possible by the support of the ViDi lab at University of California Davis.
-Data courtesy of Karen Schuchardt at Pacific Northwest NationalLaboratory.
+Data courtesy of Karen Schuchardt at Pacific Northwest National Laboratory.

 # Citations and Reuse
-Diagrams and text are licensed under Creative Commons Attribution [CC-BY 2.0](https://creativecommons.org/licenses/by/2.0/), unless noted otherwise, with the [source available on GitHub](https://github.com/stonexjr/geodesic_grid_dvr).

 For attribution in academic contexts, please cite this work as
 ```
 J. Xie, H. Yu, and K.-L. Ma.
 Interactive ray casting of geodesic grids.